 But the same cleaning restrictions apply.
 The more aggressive the aggregate, the more difficult it will be to clean.
 So if the plan is to use the finer aluminum oxide, then the facility lead can use a mop to clean the floors.
 But if the floors will use the medium or large grains, then the floor scrubber will be the necessary option.

-Overall, floor aggregate and texture is necessary for any facility looking to increase their safety, by installing slip resistant floors.
+Overall, floor aggregate and texture are necessary for any facility looking to increase their safety, by installing slip resistant floors.